Minneapolis Central Library: History

 The predecessor of Minneapolis's public library was a subscription library called the Minneapolis Athenæum founded in 1859.
 The Minneapolis Public Library was founded in 1885 and its first task was to build a main library.
 The first central library of the "Minneapolis Public Library" (also known as the main library) was built in 1889 along Tenth Street and Hennepin Avenue about six blocks south of the current building.
 The library contained an art gallery primarily of work from the collection of library benefactor T. B. Walker.

 After many decades the library was considered overcrowded and out of date and plans began for a new library at a different location.
+Minneapolis undertook an urban renewal project in 1958, which razed 20 blocks of downtown, demolished 200 buildings, and displaced 3,000 residents, many of which were working class, queer, or sex workers.
+The new library would be built across from the demolished Onyx Bar, a gay bar central to the Minneapolis LGBTQ+ scene.
 The Minneapolis Public Library and Information Center (MPLIC), opened on January 28, 1961 at 4th St. and Nicollet Ave. (the site of the current building).
 The new four-story glass-and-steel building replaced the old stone castle-like one, which was torn down (the space is now a parking lot).
-The building included a library, as well as a planetarium, auditorium, and a small museum in its basement which became famous to school children for its Egyptian mummies.
-The new location in the then run-down "lower loop" district made the library a "cornerstone" of the 1960 redevelopment of downtown Minneapolis.
+The building included a library, as well as a planetarium, auditorium, and a small museum in its basement which became famous for its Egyptian mummies.
+The new location in the then run-down "lower loop” or Gateway District made the library a "cornerstone" of the 1960 redevelopment of downtown Minneapolis.